 - If you have multiple reliable cars, do not take the best one.
 Take the most valuable, roadworthy one that has the least insurance coverage.
 We took our best vehicle, which was fully insured and left our vehicle that was in good condition, but was paid off and had liability only insurance.
 Liability insurance doesn’t pay for flood damage.

 Both of our evacuations were major growth points for our family.
 Our family grew closer and stronger, knowing that we were in this mess together.
 Thorough preps were a big bonus, and made our evacuations more comfortable.
-I hope that you never suffer the major damages that we did, but I hope that this will help you.
+I hope that you never suffer the major damages that we did, but I hope some of these tips from our survival story will help you.

 Guest post by Suzi Champagne.